GraphiteEditor/Graphite/website/content/blog/2024-01-01-looking-back-on-2023-and-what's-next.md

 ## Looking ahead to 2024

 The hard part is done.
 The unified document node graph, now that it's complete, paves the pathway towards new feature development for vector and raster editing.
-The Alpha Milestone 2 release series is nearly ready to become Alpha Milestone 3 with a focus towards procedural editing as the theme for the year ahead.
+The Alpha 2 release series is nearly ready to become Alpha 3 with a focus towards procedural editing as the theme for the year ahead.
 And hopefully the road to the Beta release series, and then 1.0, is not too much further ahead.

 First, I have some high-level goals for 2024: